Like a Badass out of Hell

-Occasionally this has happened to a Ghost Rider, though not usually by their own will in the main series, such as with John Blaze and Zarathos.
+- Occasionally this has happened to a Ghost Rider, though not usually by their own will in the main series, such as with Johnny Blaze and Zarathos.
 In the Ultimate Universe though, being the Devil's bounty hunter is the Ghost Rider's default.

 Live Action Television